cloudflare/trie-hard/README.md

 | ------------------------------------------------------------------------------------------------------------------------------------------------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | ![First Layer Conceptual Trie](https://github.com/cloudflare/trie-hard/blob/main/resources/FirstLayerVanilla.png?raw=true "Header Read vs HashMap Benchmark") | ![Trie Hard read is faster than HashMap for small maps where miss rate is high](https://github.com/cloudflare/trie-hard/blob/main/resources/FirstLayerTrieHard.png?raw=true "Header Read vs HashMap Benchmark") |

 Because of the recursive nature of a trie, we can repeat the same process of creating a mask based on allowed bytes at each node and preparing a set of children for each node.
 When we reach a complete word that appears in the initial set, we need to signify that the node is a valid word.
-Visually we will mark them with greed, but in rust they just appear as a different enum variant of `TrieNode`.
+Visually we will mark them with green, but in rust they just appear as a different enum variant of `TrieNode`.

 After repeating for one more layer, we can visualize the trie like the this.